kholbrook1303/projectm-frontend-sdl-py/README.md

 - Handle SDL rendering window
 - Initialize projectM using a custom wrapper
 - Capture SDL audio and route PCM data to projectM
-- Listen for SDL mouse/keyboard/gamepad/window events for user controlled actions and window focus mgmt (if using Raspberry Pi lite OS evdev is used to monitor keyboard/mouse events)
+- Listen for SDL mouse/keyboard/gamepad/window events for user controlled actions and window focus mgmt

 ## 🔉 Example Use Cases
 The obvious purpose for this is to have visualizations react to sound.
 That said there are various use cases for implementation.